ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 # Overview {#overview}

-The protocol is executed by a large set of Clients and a pair of servers referred to as "Aggregators".
+The protocol is executed by a large set of Clients and a pair of Aggregators.
 Each Client's input to the protocol is its measurement (or set of measurements, e.g., counts of some user behavior).
-Given the input set of measurements `meas_1, ..., meas_N` held by the Clients, and an "aggregation parameter" `agg_param` shared by the Aggregators, the goal of DAP is to compute `agg_result = F(agg_param, meas_1, ..., meas_N)` for some function `F` while revealing nothing else about the measurements.
+Given a set of measurements `meas_1, ..., meas_N` held by the Clients, and an "aggregation parameter" `agg_param` shared by the Aggregators, the goal of DAP is to compute `agg_result = F(agg_param, meas_1, ..., meas_N)` for some function `F` while revealing nothing else about the measurements.
 We call `F` the "aggregation function" and `agg_result` the "aggregate result".

-DAP is extensible in that it allows for the addition of new cryptographic schemes that compute different aggregation functions.
-In particular, the aggregation function is determined by the Verifiable Distributed Aggregation Function, or VDAF {{!VDAF=I-D.draft-irtf-cfrg-vdaf-14}}, used to securely compute it.
+DAP is extensible in that it allows for the addition of new cryptographic schemes that compute different aggregation functions, determined by the Verifiable Distributed Aggregation Function, or
+{{!VDAF=I-D.draft-irtf-cfrg-vdaf-14}}, used to compute it.

 VDAFs rely on secret sharing to protect the privacy of the measurements.
 Rather than sending its measurement in the clear, each Client shards its measurement